-Metal, wood, glass, and stone can be layered to accentuate dimensions and contrast materials.
-Placing dissimilar materials on top of each other creates a striking visual distinction.
-Transitions between different materials can be accentuated by decorative trim, such as wood or metal moldings.
+Metal, wood, glass, and stone can also be layered to accentuate dimensions and create further contrast.
+Placing dissimilar materials on top of each other creates a striking visual distinction, and the transitions between different materials can be further accentuated by decorative trim, such as wood or metal mouldings.

-These layers of contrast can elevate a design from “flat” and “not bad” to playful, powerful, moving.
+These layers of contrast can elevate a design from flat and boring, to powerful and thought-provoking.

-Limiting yourself to one material will limit your design's functionality as well.
-Certain materials are more durable for high-stress or corrosive environments; others are more delicate, but can still add just as much value to your design.
+Without mixing materials, you'll ultimately limit your design's functionality.
+Some materials are more durable, making them ideal for high-stress or corrosive environments; other materials are more delicate, but can still add just as much value to your design.

-Metals (or even metal cladding) keeps your architecture standing strong longer.
-Stainless steels, galvanized steels, and red metals are incredibly corrosion-resistant and can easily last decades.
+Metal (or even metal cladding) keeps your architecture standing strong longer.
+Stainless steel, galvanized steel, and red metals are incredibly corrosion-resistant; and can easily last decades.

-Finally, you can optimize your design for quality of life by strategically placing highly insulative materials (or less insulative materials).
-For instance, wood may be a better material for outside-facing walls since it's a better insulator.
-Metal, a conductor, may work better for inner walls.
-Or, if you're determined to have metal on your outer walls, wood can be clad in metal to reduce costs and retain insulation.
+Design can be optimized for quality of life by strategically using highly insulating materials.
+For instance, wood may be a better material for outside-facing walls since it's a better insulator, while metals may work better for inner walls.
+A combination such as metal-clad wood can also be used to provide both insulation functionality and visual appeal while keeping insulating costs down.